bluebillywig/skin-tutorial/part-1/article.md

 ## Initial setup

-Our code will exist of three things every front-end developer will be familiair with: HTML, CSS and JavaScript.
+Our code will consist of three things every front-end developer will be familiair with: HTML, CSS and JavaScript.
 We will create an initial file structure and an `index.html` that includes the CSS and JavaScript files.
 We use jQuery to make our life easy, and [Font-Awesome](http://fontawesome.io/) for our graphics.
 Since the example will not be used in a production environment, it will be using CSS techniques that might not be supported on all browsers.

 All JavaScript code related to the skin will be written in a single object, please refer to the [MDN Introduction to Object-Oriented Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Introduction_to_Object-Oriented_JavaScript) for more information on objects in JavaScript.
 Furthermore, it might be useful to initialise the skin when a player is found on the page.
 For the sake of simplicity, that won't be covered in this tutorial.